Paper Software

 Does Contract Tools work with my document management system and my other Word add-ins?

 Probably, but it’s not possible to test Contract Tools with all the document management systems and Word add-ins that are available.
-The best way to answer this question is to get a free trial.
+The best way to answer this question is to try Contract Tools.

-A solution is available to an issue that can cause Word to temporarily become unresponsive when closing documents while using iManage Integration for Office; see Configuring iManage Software to learn more.
+If you use iManage Integration for Office, a solution is available to an issue that can cause Word to temporarily become unresponsive when closing documents while using Contract Tools; visit Configuring iManage Software to learn more.

 Can I install Contract Tools on a computer I use at work?

-This depends on how your organization administers its computers.
-If you can’t install Contract Tools on your work computer, your system administrator may be able to install it for you.
+This depends on how your organization administers your computer.
+If you can’t install Contract Tools, your system administrator may be able to install it for you.
 For example, if your system administrator has configured your computer to allow remote connections, your system administrator can use Remote Desktop Connection to access your computer, and then install Contract Tools by opening PowerShell 4.0 or later as an administrator and entering:

 }